urbantreelion/ece350-lab-manual/_lab1/tutorial4.md

     - This data was recorded with a USRP set to 710 kHz.
 Thus, the signal you see at the center (indicated as 0 kHz) is actually at 710 kHz.
 Similarly, the signal at 80 kHz is actually at 710 kHz + 80 kHz = 790 kHz.
     - The display spans a frequency range from just below -120 kHz to just above 120 kHz.
 This exact span is 256 kHz, which corresponds to the sample rate that the data was recorded at.
     - The peaks that you observe on this display correspond to the carriers for AM broadcast signals.
 You should also be able to observe the sidebands for the stronger waveforms.

+  > To change the center frequency of the FFT, you can change the "Center Frequency" parameter in the *QT GUI Frequency Sink*.

 ### Frequency display resolution